jan-domalaon/jan-domalaon/README.md

 - 👋 Hi, I’m Jan! (aka Maritimes Gameworks)
 - 👀 I’m interested in video game development.
-Studied mathematics, GIS and computer science in university.
+- 🎓 Major in Mathematics and minors in GIS and Computer Science.
-- 🌱 I’m actively working in Godot Engine 3 and Blender.
+- 🌱 I’m currently working in Godot Engine 3 and Blender.
+- 💻 Past experience in: C#, GD Script, HTML/CSS, JavaScript, Python, SQL.
 - 💞️ Not currently looking for collaboration, but I'm always open to discuss game dev and digital creation!
 - 📫 Reach me directly by email: maritimesgameworks@gmail.com.
 Or catch me on the bird app: @MaritimesGames